Kendall Jenner Covers Vogue India's 10th Anniversary Issue

 "Different elements of India have influenced my world—and in turn this issue.
 It's the people, the art, the colours, the elephants and everything in between," said Testino in a statement.
 "I wanted to bring my world truly to this amazing nation, by shooting the issue in India.
 I wanted it to stay true to the Indian spirit."

-Kendall may be the cover model, but this issue also features Bollywood royalty, Katrina Kaif and Sushant Singh Rajput, features local fashion talent, captures the essence of over-the-top Indian celebrations and includes editorials we've come to expect from the high-brow publication.
+Kendall may be the cover model, but this issue also features Bollywood royalty, Katrina Kaif and Sushant Singh Rajput, highlights local fashion talent, captures the essence of over-the-top Indian celebrations and includes editorials we've come to expect from the high-brow publication.

 Mario Testino / Vogue India